 - Be a United Kingdom citizen, or be a resident of another European Union country.

-- Submit a research proposal that aligns with the key areas of interest the pathway.
+- Submit a research proposal that aligns with the key areas of interest listed above.

 Further details on these requirements can be found on the eligibility page of the Scottish Graduate School of Social Science web site.

-If you are interested in making an application for a studentship under this scheme at Edinburgh Napier University, you should make initial contact with Dr Laura Muir (L.Muir@napier.ac.uk) by Monday 16th January 2017 (or preferably sooner) to check your eligibility to apply.
+If you are interested in making an application for a studentship at Edinburgh Napier University under this scheme, you should make initial contact with Dr Laura Muir (L.Muir@napier.ac.uk) by Monday 15th January 2018 (or preferably sooner) to check your eligibility to apply.
 Dr Muir will then arrange a telephone or Skype call to discuss research proposal ideas, and potential supervision arrangements at Edinburgh Napier.
-(Possible supervisors include myself and my immediate colleagues such as Dr Laura Muir, Dr Colin Smith, Dr Gemma Webster and Peter Cruickshank.)
+(Possible supervisors include Professor Hazel Hall, Dr Laura Muir, Dr Colin Smith, Dr Gemma Webster and Peter Cruickshank.)
 This conversation will also provide an opportunity to discuss in further detail the application process.

-Interviews will be held on the afternoon of Wednesday 25th January 2017 at the Merchiston campus of Edinburgh Napier University.
-Decisions on who will be invited to take their applications to the next stage will be made by Friday 27th January 2017.
+Interviews will be held on the afternoon of Wednesday 24th January 2018 at the Merchiston campus of Edinburgh Napier University.
+Decisions on who will be invited to take their applications to this next stage of the process (following submission of the application form) will be made by Friday 19th January 2018.

-Candidates who pass the internal Edinburgh Napier application process will then be authorised to start the application process on the ESRC SGSSS-DTP system: initial registration needs to be made by Monday 13th February 2017.
-Following ESRC eligibility checks, candidates will then be invited to submit their full applications to the ESRC SGSSS-DTP system by Friday 17th February 2017.
-The outcome of these applications is expected to be known by 12th May 2017.
+Candidates who pass the internal Edinburgh Napier application process will then be nominated to start the application process on the ESRC SGSSS-DTP system: nominations will be made by universities to the SGSSS by Wednesday 7th February; initial registration needs to be made by candidates by Friday 9th February 2018.
+Following ESRC eligibility checks, candidates will then be invited to submit their full applications to the ESRC SGSSS-DTP system by Monday 12th February 2018.
+The outcome of these applications is expected to be known by Wednesday 9th May 2018.

 Candidates who are considering making an application to Edinburgh Napier University through this scheme are encouraged to explore how their research interests align with those of the staff and research students within the Centre for Social Informatics.
-We carry out research that is broadly concerned with the intersection of people, communities and technologies, and that incorporates themes such as:
+We carry out research that is broadly concerned with the intersection of people, communities and technologies (incorporating the themes as listed above).

 Our recent and current research students engage in a range of doctoral studies on topics that include: